nassor/envelope/README.md

 When an envelope is signed, all of its fields (`ID`, `Metadata`, `ExpiresAt`, `SecurityFlags`, `Data` or `Ciphertext`) are included in the HMAC calculation.
 This ensures the integrity of the entire envelope.

 When using encryption (`FlagEncrypted`), the signature is calculated over the ciphertext, not the plaintext data.
-The encryption itself (AES-GCM) binds the ciphertext to the unencrypted metadata fields (`ID`, `Metadata`, `ExpiresAt`, `SecurityFlags`) by using them as Authenticated Associated Data (AAD).
+The encryption itself (AES-GCM) binds the ciphertext to the unencrypted metadata fields (`ID`, `Metadata`, `ExpiresAt`) by using them as Authenticated Associated Data (AAD).
 This prevents an attacker from detaching the ciphertext and reattaching it to a different envelope with different metadata.

 For these reasons, it is highly recommended to always use the `FlagSigned` flag, even when encrypting data, to ensure the full envelope is protected from tampering.